top of page

 We made this game for the final graduation project at the IIM Digital School in Paris.

-Kintsugi was my longest project so far.
-It was a challenge for me because most of the games I made where primarily focused on the gameplay while Kintsugi is more ambiance and narration focused.
+Kintsugi is my longest project so far.
+It was a challenge for me because most of the games I made were primarily focused on the gameplay while Kintsugi is more ambiance and narration focused.

-I learned a lot while working on this project and it allowed me to work on new tasks and greatly deepen my knowledge and experience and the domains I am interested in.
+I learned a lot while working on this project and it allowed me to work on new tasks and greatly deepen my knowledge and experience in the domains I am interested in.

 Tasks